-- 2.1 The Fairness Committee shall consist of: the Chief Umpire of the regatta, the Chair of the Organizing Committee or his/her delegate, the Safety Officer of the regatta and a representative of the team managers or coaches at the regatta.
-At a Canada Games regatta, the RCA Technical Representative shall also be a member of the committee. - 2.2 The chair of the committee shall be appointed by the Fairness Committee members from among its members. - 2.3 The Fairness Committee may take the appropriate measures if the weather creates unfair or unrowable conditions.
+- 2.1 The Fairness Committee shall consist of: the Chief Umpire of the regatta, the Chair of the Organizing Committee or their delegate, the Safety Officer of the regatta, a representative of the team managers or coaches at the regatta and an RCA Technical Representative.
+Members of the Fairness Committee shall be named and shall meet in person or virtually at least 24 hours before the first event. - 2.2 The chair of the committee shall be appointed by the Fairness Committee members from among its members at its first meeting. - 2.3 The Fairness Committee may take the appropriate measures if the weather creates unfair or unrowable conditions.
 It is the duty of the Fairness Committee to determine if the weather has created, or is about to create, unfair or unrowable conditions.
 It is then their responsibility to recommend to the Chief Umpire the most appropriate program from the alternatives described below.
 In applying these alternatives the Fairness Committee will always consider (3.1), (3.2) and (3.3) before considering (3.4).